-Language processing refers to the ability to attach meaning to auditory (what we hear) information and formulate a response that is either spoken or written.
+Language processing refers to the ability to attach meaning to spoken information and formulate a response that is either spoken or written.
 It is an extremely important skill that affects many areas of a child’s life, so it is critical that it is correctly identified and effectively addressed.

-.There are a range of symptoms related to a LPD.
-The list of symptoms is not necessarily inclusive, nor is any one child with a LPD expected to have all of them:
+The list of symptoms is not necessarily inclusive, nor is any one child expected to have all of them:

 1. Problems with retrieval of common words

-One of the most frequently reported characteristics in LPD is word retrieval problems.
+One of the most frequently reported characteristics is word retrieval problems.
 The child will often:

 use neutral, generic and/or non specific labels